lessthan3/dobi-mongofb/README.md

 values for parameters, or do something special if the user is authenticated.
 This is all possible with MongoFB Hooks.

-You can define your hooks in your server configuration.
+You can define your hooks in your index configuration.
 The current hooks available are...

 new_query = collection.before.find(query)